 If you see any of the following, get quotes from WhoCanFixMyCar immediately and tell us what your car is doing!

 Your exhaust will emit a loud roaring noise if the silencer has been corroded by acidic moisture in the system.

 Hissing Noise from exhaust

 A crack or hole will have opened up on the piping if you can hear a hissing noise as the fumes escape into the atmosphere.

 Leaking Water from exhaust

-If your cars head gasket is in trouble, water may leak from the part onto the exhaust and then to the ground so if you find this issue, it may cost quite a lot to repair as is accepted for head gasket repair.
+If your cars head gasket is in trouble, water may leak from the part onto the exhaust and then to the ground.
+So, if you find this issue it may cost quite a lot to repair.